13 Common Illnesses Kids Catch in School (And What to Do About Them)

 How do you catch it?
 Fifth disease is passed through contact with respiratory secretions (i.e. when someone coughs or sneezes) and is usually contagious in the days—or even weeks—before its telltale rash appears.

 What are the symptoms?
 Children exhibit a characteristic red “slapped cheek” look.
-Some develop a lacy or marbleized rash over their trunk and arms that fades from the center out.
-Lasting one to two weeks, it may or may not be accompanied by fever.
+Some develop a lacy or marbleized rash over their torso and arms that fades from the center out.
+Lasting one to two weeks, the infection may or may not be accompanied by fever.
 Once the rash appears, children are usually no longer contagious.

 What is the treatment?
 Fifth disease is a viral illness that will run its own course and resolve on its own.

 When should a doctor be consulted?
 If your child develops a fever that is either very high (over 102 degrees) or prolonged (more than two days) or is unable to eat or drink.
 But, says Frankowski, “Fifth disease is benign for children.
 Sometimes kids don’t even get much of a fever.”
 The bigger concern is exposure to pregnant women who have never had the condition.
 In rare cases, it can lead to anemia in the fetus or a miscarriage.

 If you are pregnant and believe you have been exposed to fifth disease, talk with your obstetrician.
 (Also, women who work with children and plan to become pregnant should ask their health care provider about having their immunity to the virus checked.

 What is it?
 Also known by its more formal name, conjunctivitis, this infection of the eye can be caused by a virus, bacteria, or allergies.